AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/core-services.md

 ---
 title: (Beta) Experience Cloud Audiences
-description: Learn how to share segments from Experience Platform to various Experience Platform solutions
+description: Learn how to share segments from Experience Platform to various Experience Platform solutions.
 ---

-# (Beta) [!UICONTROL Experience Cloud Audiences] connection {#your-destination}
+# (Beta) [!UICONTROL Experience Cloud Audiences] connection

 This destination allows you to share segments from Experience Platform to various Experience Platform solutions, like Audience Manager, Analytics, Advertising Cloud, Adobe Campaign, Target, or Marketo.